ainc/awesomeincu-2015/_courses/weekofcode.md

 {% include woc-buttons.html %}

 What if your child spent their summer learning to make apps instead of playing them?
-This camp for middle and high school students introduces the fundamentals of coding.
+This camp, for 10-15-year-old students, introduces the fundamentals of coding.
 Students will create websites, hardware projects, and video games all while having fun with our energetic team.

 <img alt="Week of Code screenshots of app, game, website" src="/img/weekofcode_screenshots.png" class="img-responsive">